Exploring the Possibilities

 Surveying the Field

-For those students not quite clear on their career interests, the Center for Student Professional Development offers career coaching and resources to assist with clarification of goals.
-When appropriate, a career coach will recommend an online career assessment (MBTI or Career Leader) that will help provide additional information beneficial to a student's understanding about their interests and fit in the world of work.
-The coaching process often leads students to explore professional development opportunities through participation in activities offered through the Center.
+To begin mapping out a career direction, we encourage students to visit the Center for Student Professional Development during walk-in hours to meet with one of the professional coaches on staff.
+If you are unsure about your career interests, the Center offers career coaching and resources to assist with clarification of your goals.
+When appropriate, a career coach will recommend a career assessment (e.g. Myers-Briggs Type Indicator or Career Leader) to boost your understanding of your interests and strengths.
+The coaching process often leads students to explore professional development opportunities through participating in Center activities.

-Informational Interviewing and Shadowing
+Informational Interviewing & Shadowing

 A great way to find out if you would like a particular field or job is to ask someone who is already doing that type of work.
 Sitting down with an industry professional can provide you with an insider's perspective, a stronger network, and sometimes lead to tips about job or internship opportunities.